Gary W. Johnston: Command of INSCOM

 From June 2018 to July 2021, Johnston moved to Fort Belvoir, Virginia, to lead U.S. Army Intelligence and Security Command (INSCOM), the Army component of the U.S. Intelligence Community and the Central Security Service.
 Despite the limitations imposed by the COVID-19 pandemic, during his tenure Johnston spearheaded the development of Army Counterintelligence Command and activation of a dedicated military intelligence group for Army Cyber Command.
 As commander of INSCOM, Johnston also led investigations into the death of his senior enlisted advisor, Command Sergeant Major Eric M. Schmitz, and suicide of clandestine intelligence operative sergeant first class Michael Froede.

 Johnston relinquished command in July 2021 and after terminal leave, retired in October 2021.

 Retirement

 Following his retirement in October 2021, Johnston joined the board of North Carolina–based defense contractor Leyden Solutions.

 Personal life

 Johnston was born in Russellville, Arkansas, in 1964.
 He attended Arkansas Tech University, graduating in 1987 and earning a commission into the Army through ROTC.

-He was married to Army Brigadier General Amy E. Johnston (née Hannah), a public affairs officer whose tenure as the Army's Chief of Public Affairs was mired in controversy over her handling of the murder of specialist Vanessa Guillén, and a survey of her leadership climate in which 97% of subordinates described as hostile, including concerns of sexual and racial harassment.
-Amy Johnston retired in February 2022, after receiving a General Officer's Memorandum of Reprimand.